manni2000/OKXTradingSystem/README.md

       Focus:

-            - Full functionality of above functions with low latency
-            - create 1 contract of MATIC-USDT-SWAP.
+            - Full functionality of above functions with low latency and create 1 contract of MATIC-USDT-SWAP.

 ## To run the OKXTradingSystem project locally, you'll need to follow these steps: